Saudi woman held at Bangkok airport says fears death if repatriated

 "My family is strict and locked me in a room for six months just for cutting my hair," she said, adding that she is certain she will be imprisoned if she is sent back.

-"She had no further documents such as return ticket or money," he said, adding that Rahaf was currently in an airport hotel.
+"She had no further documents such as return ticket or money," he said, adding that Qunun was currently in an airport hotel.

 "She ran away from her family to avoid marriage and she is concerned she may be in trouble returning to Saudi Arabia.
 We sent officials to take care of her now," he said.